 The publication of the Defra Clean Air Strategy confirms that Ecodesign Stoves will play a central role in the government’s plan to reduce emissions from domestic combustion and commends the SIA for releasing the stoves ahead of the 2022 target date.

 Recent publicity has tended to equate emissions from wood burning with emissions from wood burning stoves.
 Government statistics have indicated that nationally 40% of wood is burnt on open fires.
 This rises to 70% when it comes to London, despite the fact that burning wood on an open fire is not permitted under the current Clean Air Act.
 The Clean Air Strategy clearly recognises that all wood burning is not the same.
-SIA Ecodesign Ready stoves are designed using improved burn technology, developed by the stove manufacturers to produce 90% fewer emissions than an open fire and 80% fewer emissions than a stove manufactured 10 years ago.
+SIA Ecodesign Ready stoves are designed using improved burn technology, developed by the stove manufacturers to produce 90% fewer emissions than an open fire and 80% fewer emissions than an older, basic stove model.
 Users of wood burning appliances can make a significant improvement to air quality by installing a SIA Ecodesign Stove compared to older appliances.

 Key to the Defra strategy is also educating homeowners to burn only wood with a moisture content below 20% and having their chimney swept on a regular basis by a registered chimney sweep.
 Following this advice will maximise the environmental benefits of a SIA Ecodesign Ready stove.

 Wood burning stoves also have strong green credentials as the CO2 produced by SIA Ecodesign Ready stoves, when the logs are burnt, is absorbed by growing trees making them carbon neutral.
 In the government’s energy efficiency indicator logs have a significantly lower carbon factor than gas, oil or electricity.